walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 bundles through the platform document picker.
 Every import is validated and previewed before an atomic save to app-private storage; private keys and PKCS#12/PFX reader identities are deliberately rejected.
 Each new proximity session freezes the current settings, so an active exchange cannot be reconfigured.

+The ready screen prioritizes the full QR within the available space. **Prepare sharing** is a single
+switch: off means review each request; on means review, approve, then reconnect.
+Selecting the mode does not authorize disclosure.
+The same switch is available in Nearby sharing settings.
+Once armed, the reader and expiry countdown stay visible, and **Approved data** opens the already reviewed selection.
+Cancel stays separate from scrolling content.
+Short screens and larger text retain scrolling for secondary controls; landscape places the QR beside the controls.

 ## Local wallet data